HieuNT91/hieunt91.github.io/_pages/about.md

 # 🏵️ Honors and Awards
+- *April 2022*: Bachelors Thesis with highest score!
-- *September 2018 - April 2022*: Honor Student Scholarship for all Academic Years - HCM-UIT
+- *September 2018 - April 2022*: Honor Student Scholarship for all Academic Years - UIT